This is a guide about Austrian food and drink specialties.

 A naked Schnitzel is usually served with a gravy sauce, a breaded Schnitzel is never served with a sauce.
 That's a big no-no in Austria!

 Knödel are dumplings.

-They can be savory, served on its own or as a side dish or served in soups.
+They can be savory, served on their own or as a side dish, or served in soups.

-Well-known savory Knödel include for example the Tyrolean Speckknödel (bread dumpling with bacon pieces).
+Well-known savory Knödel includes for example the Tyrolean Speckknödel (bread dumpling with bacon pieces).

 The Semmelknödel is popular in Austria too but it originated in South Bavaria.